State Sponsors of Terrorism: Cuba (1982–2015, 2021–present)

+Iran (1984–present)

 Iran was added to the list on January 19, 1984.
 According to Country Reports on Terrorism 2013:

 Mike Pompeo issued an official statement as the US Secretary of State on 12 January 2021, stating, "al-Qaeda has a new home base: it is the Islamic Republic of Iran."

-North Korea
+North Korea (1988–2008, 2017–present)

 North Korea was added in 1988, following the 1987 bombing of Korean Air Flight 858 near Myanmar and re-listed again in 2017.

-On June 26, 2008, President George W. Bush announced that he would remove North Korea from the list.
-On October 11, the country was officially removed from the list for meeting all nuclear inspection requirements.

 North Korea was initially added because it sold weapons to terrorist groups and gave asylum to Japanese Communist League-Red Army Faction members.
 The country is also responsible for the Rangoon bombing.

 According to Country Reports on Terrorism: April 30, 2007:

-Terrorology specialist Gus Martin writes in his Understanding Terrorism: Challenges, perspectives and issues that "it is important to note that the State Department's list includes countries that have significantly reduced their involvement in terrorism, such as North Korea and Cuba.
+Terrorology specialist Gus Martin writes in his Understanding Terrorism: Challenges, Perspectives and Issues that "it is important to note that the State Department's list includes countries that have significantly reduced their involvement in terrorism, such as North Korea and Cuba.
 For example, North Korea was at one time quite active in attacking South Korean interests.
 In November 1987, North Korean operatives apparently destroyed Korean Airlines Flight 858, which exploded in Myanmar (Burma).
 The North Korean government has since renounced its sponsorship of terrorism."

+On April 13, 2008, Pyongyang agreed to dismantle the Yongbyon facility as part of an aid-for-disarmament deal.
+In response, on June 26, 2008, President George W. Bush announced that he would remove North Korea from the list.
+On October 11, the country was officially removed from the list for meeting all nuclear inspection requirements.
 The U.S State Department said it made the decision as Pyongyang had agreed to the verification of all of its nuclear programs, etc.